wolffles/TieBreaker/README.md

 # TieBreaker
-A MERN stack application that contains useful tools for all for table top games.
+A MERN stack application (with React Hooks) that contains useful tools for all for table top games.
 It utilizies Socket.io to let players make instantaneous updates.

 ## Features
 * Game unit counter ie: score/point/score display